ShubhamMahto/ShubhamMahto/README.md

 Hi there, I'm Shubhbham Mahto 👋
-                                     Currnetly I'm in Third year of my Engineering, trying to gain more knowledge and Learning new skills
+                                     Currnetly I am in Third year of Engineering, trying to gain more knowledge and Learning new skills
                                      I am interested in Python and MERN Stack develoment I have started Learning React and mongoDB